National i-THRIVE Programme Team

 Sophie Dunn

-Within her Assistant Psychologist role, Sophie will assist with the implementation of the THRIVE framework, including facilitating the delivery of workshops and events across multi-agency sites.
+Within her Assistant Psychologist role, Sophie will assist with the implementation of the THRIVE Framework, including facilitating the delivery of workshops and events across multi-agency sites.
 She is passionate about improving the quality and accessibility of person-centred and needs-focussed care, in order to improve outcomes for children, young people and their families.

 ←Back to About i-THRIVE